A stop limit order is an instruction to place a buy or sell limit order when the client-specified stop price is hit.

 Assuming you hold stock XYZ with a cost price of 10.
-To prevent the stock from falling sharply in the future, you submit a sell stop-limit order with a stop price of 15 and an order price of 14 when the market price is 20.
-If XYZ's market price falls to 15 or lower, a limit order will be submitted automatically to the clearing broker and filled at 14 or higher.
+To prevent the stock from falling sharply in the future, you submit a sell stop limit order with a stop price of 15 and an order price of 14 when the market price is 20.
+If XYZ's market price falls to 15 or lower, a limit order will be submitted automatically to the clearing broker and filled at the market price.

 Clients can place orders at any time via the app.

 Clients can set the order's Time-in-force.
 If the order is not filled in full, the unfilled portion will be cancelled automatically by the system.
 If the order fails to be executed due to risk management or other reasons, the order status will update to "failed," and the system will not continue to place the order.